 Lawrence Kazak, Ph.D.
 (University of Cambridge) – Assistant Professor (2018-present)

 Lawrence completed his Ph.D. at the University of Cambridge in the lab of Ian J. Holt.
 He conducted postdoctoral work at the Dana-Farber Cancer Institute and Harvard Medical School, in the lab of Bruce M. Spiegelman.
 Lawrence has dedicated his research career towards understanding the biology of mitochondria.
 He is endlessly fascinated by their diversity.
 His research has been supported by the Canadian Institutes of Health Research (CIHR) and by the National Institutes of Health.
+He is a Canada Research Chair in Mitochondrial Energetics in Health and Disease.
 His lab is currently supported by the Canadian Institutes of Health Research.

 Bozena Samborska, MS.c.
 (University of Guelph) – Research Assistant (2018-present)

 Bozena completed her M.Sc. in Molecular and Cellular Biology from the University of Guelph studying protein structure and function of cyanobacterial carboxysomes.
 She has been a Research Assistant at McGill University since 2011 in the lab of Dr. Russell Jones studying metabolism in cancer cells.
-In the Kazak lab, she will be investigating the importance of creatine metabolism in T cell function.
+In the Kazak lab, she is investigating creatine metabolism in T cell function.
 In her spare time, she is a maker of delicious bean-to-bar chocolate.

 Janane F. Rahbani, Ph.D.
 (McGill University) – Postdoc (2018-present)

 Janane hails from a small but historical village in Lebanon.
 After finishing his Masters degree in physical chemistry at the American University of Beirut, he moved to Montreal where he completed his Ph.D. in the Sleiman group at McGill.
 During his Ph.D., he had the opportunity to design many DNA nanoarchitectures and expand the functionality of higher-order DNA structures as new platforms for guest encapsulation and cellular delivery.
-In the Kazak lab, Janane is exploring mitochondrial energetics at the molecular level.
+In the Kazak lab, Janane is studying the role of creatine kinase in adipocyte thermogenesis using inducible tissue-specific knockout mouse models.
 His research is supported by a Canderel Postdoctoral Fellowship.
 Read Janane’s papers.

 Anna Roesler, B.Sc.
 (University of Saskatchewan) – M.Sc. candidate (2018-present)

 Anna earned her B.Sc. in Biochemistry at the University of Saskatchewan (U of S).
 She completed an Honours research project in the lab of Scot Leary where she studied functional interactions involved in human mitochondrial disease.
-In the Kazak lab, Anna is using new genetically-engineered mouse models to precisely study the role of UCP1-dependent thermogenesis in protection from obesity.
+In the Kazak lab, Anna is studying mitochondrial import mechanisms, as well as using new genetically-engineered mouse models to precisely study the role of UCP1-dependent thermogenesis in protection from obesity.

 Faiz Hussain, B.Sc.
 (McGill University) – M.Sc. candidate (2018-present)

 Faiz is a born and raised Montrealer.
 He completed his B.Sc. at McGill University.
 During his undergrad, his honours research projects included work on development of improved gene editing techniques through novel CRISPR variants and elucidating breast cancer metabolic mechanisms.
-He is now an M.Sc. candidate studying the biochemical mechanisms of creatine.
+In the Kazak lab, Faiz is exploring how protein-protein interactions regulate creatine-dependent thermogenesis.

 Natalie Constantin, BSc candidate 4th year (McGill University) – Biochemistry honors student (2018-present)

 Natalie is entering her fourth year of Honours in Biochemistry at McGill.
 She spent last summer in the Kazak lab with a SURA (Faculty of Science Undergraduate Research Award).
-In the Kazak lab, Natalie will begin her independent research on exploring the mechanism controlling sub-cellular trafficking of Creatine Kinase.
+In the Kazak lab, Natalie will begin her independent research the role of obesity in cancer.

 Alyson Jiang, BSc candidate 2nd year (McGill University) – lab volunteer